FreeRateUpdate/docs/post-leads-api.md

 ----- | ----- | -----------
 success | boolean | If the lead was accepted or not errors | array | For each error, an error object with a 'type' and 'message' property.
-See below for further detail data | object | Will contain our unique identifier for a lead if successful
+See below for further detail data | object | Contains more information about the submission result

 Example Good Response:
 ```
 {
+    "success": true,
     "errors": [],
-    "success": true,
     "data": [
         {
             "lead_id": 1880436